dinoboards/yellow-msx-series-for-rc2014/ppi/README.md

 The PPI 82C55 board, designed for RC2014 systems, is part of planned series of boards, to provide full MSX2+ compliance.

-It provides interface to keyboard and memory slot management to the ROM/RAM board.
+It provides interface to keyboard and memory slot management for the ROM/RAM board.

 Key Functions: